DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/offline-upgrade.md

     1. Backup the __--set__ parameters.

-        Before upgrading the multi-cloud orchestration version, it is recommended to run the following command to backup the __--set__ parameters of the old version.
+        Before upgrading the multicloud orchestration version, it is recommended to run the following command to backup the __--set__ parameters of the old version.

         ```shell
         helm get values kairship -n kairship-system -o yaml > bak.yaml